brunohensel/brunohensel.dev/content/posts/do-not-let-layout-dupe-break-your-app.md

     @Test
     fun assertIdsEquality() {
         launchFragment {
-            val res = R.layout.example_binding // it could be also copy_example_binding
+            val res = R.layout.example_layout // it could be also copy_example_layout
-            TestExampleFragment(res)
+            DummyFragment(res)
         }
     }
 }
 ```

-When this test runs, the view binding itself checks that the resource used to create a view and the `ExampleBindingBinding` have the same Views with the same id.
+When this test runs, the view binding itself checks that the resource used to create a view and the `ExampleLayoutBinding` have the same Views with the same id.
 In case there isn't a match, the test will fail with this message: `Missing required view with ID: com.example.binding:id/myButton`.

-This test also cover the (im)possibility to have the same id for two different View, e.g. Button with id `button` in the `example_binding` layout and a Text with the same id in the `copy_example_binding` layout.
+This test also cover the (im)possibility to have the same id for two different View, e.g. Button with id `button` in the `example_layout` layout and a Text with the same id in the `copy_example_layout` layout.
 If this happens, the test will fail and the message will be something like `TextView cannot be cast to class Button`.

 However, it's possible to have different view types between different layout configurations sharing the same id.
 For that, you have to tell the compiler what type to use in the generated binding class using `tools:viewBindingType="YourViewType"`.
 More about the hints in the [official doc](https://developer.android.com/topic/libraries/view-binding#viewbindingtype).
  ___